Student motivation and active learning

 - Report and PBL tasks used for courses in London Metropolitan University (.doc format).
 See also PBL tasks for final year Economic Growth module

-- Worksheets, case studies and interactive tutorials are listed in our links to Online Learning and Teaching Materials.
+- Worksheets, case studies and interactive tutorials are listed in our links to educational resources.

 - Just-in-Time Teaching in Economics resources by Scott Simkins